mruettgers/SMLReader/README.md

 A smart meter (SML) to MQTT gateway

-## Documentation

-This documentation is a work in progress.

 ## About

 The aim of this project is to read the meter readings of modern energy meters and make them available via MQTT.